-- 84% of health care stakeholders say their organizations now require them to use digital health tools1
+- 84% of health care stakeholders surveyed said their organizations require them to use digital health tools2

-- 79% of clinicians report that they choose to use digital health tools on their own accord1
+- 79% of of clinicians surveyed reported that they choose to use digital health tools on their own accord2

-- 78% of hospitals and health systems plan to increase their investment in digital health2
+- 78% of hospitals and health systems surveyed said they plan to increase their investment in digital health3

 Maximizing the value of digital transformation means building on the human connections that are crucial for quality care.
 A relationship with a trusted provider remains paramount to a positive health care experience, and improving the patient-provider relationship typically starts with fostering more personalized interactions.
 Clinicians, payers and health system leaders increasingly see the potential benefits of personalizing patient care, with improved patient satisfaction and better health outcomes.

-Three areas of focus emerge that are helping enable a more personalized member experience:
+Leveraging real-time data, developing tools for efficiency and simplicity and harnessing the benefits of advanced technology are 3 areas of focus that are helping enable a more personalized member experience.

 An innovation strategy in these areas is designed to help build on the trusted provider-member relationship and more quickly advance the overall care-delivery model that exists today.